-Lactic cheese is very versatile and can be used as an herbed spread by adding salt and the spices of your choice, or left unsalted and used as a dessert ingredient, such as rolled in crepes with strawberries.
+Lactic cheese is very versatile and can be used as an herbed spread by adding salt and spices or left unsalted and used as a dessert ingredient, such as rolled in crepes with strawberries.
 It can sometimes be used in place of cream cheese, too.
 This is a cheese you can make in the evening, let set overnight, and drain in the morning.
 It is very adaptable and forgiving, making it an all-around good beginner cheese.

-- Heat the milk to 86°F. Sprinkle direct-set cultures over the surface of the milk, let them rehydrate for 3 to 4 minutes, then stir them in using a gentle up-and-down motion.
+Heat milk to 86°F. Sprinkle direct-set culture over the surface of the milk and let rehydrate for 3-4 minutes; stir in thoroughly.

 Add 1 teaspoon of the diluted rennet solution and stir again for 1 minute, using a gentle up-and-down motion.